Maciej Kot: 2012/2013

-On July 21, 2012 during the Summer Grand Prix competition in Wisla to jump them.
-Maciej Kot stood on the podium first time in occupations that rank alongside Simon Ammann and Wolfgang Loitzl.
-On September 30, 2012 in Hinzenbach again was the winner of the competition Summer Grand Prix, ahead of the second Severin Freund and third Taku Takeuchi.
-In the 2012 season the Summer Grand Prix finally came in fifth place.
-On January 1, 2013 in New Year competition 61st Four Hills Tournament in Garmisch-Partenkirchen was 5th.
-In two consecutive contests also take up space in the top ten.
-Finally, in the overall tournament he was, thanks to a weak performance in the competition in Oberstdorf, on the 20th position.
+On July 21, 2012, during the Summer Grand Prix competition in Wisla, Kot stood on the podium for the first time, finishing alongside Simon Ammann and Wolfgang Loitzl.
+On September 30, 2012 in Hinzenbach, he again was the winner of the Summer Grand Prix, ahead of the second-placed Severin Freund and third-placed Taku Takeuchi.
+In the 2012 season he placed 5th in the Summer Grand Prix.
+On January 1, 2013, in the 61st Four Hills Tournament in Garmisch-Partenkirchen, he placed 5th.
+In two consecutive contests he also placed in the top ten.
+Finally, he placed 20th in the overall tournament, thanks to a weak performance in the competition in Oberstdorf.

 Poland with bronze medals of the 2013 World Championship in team: with Stoch, Kubacki and Żyła.

 In individual competitions at FIS Nordic World Ski Championships 2013 took 11th place on the normal hill and 27th on the large hill.
-On March 2, 2013 he won there a bronze medal in team competition with teammates: Kamil Stoch, Dawid Kubacki, Piotr Żyła.
-The primary outcome of the competition his team took fourth place, but after re-counting the scores because of Thomas Morgenstern, who noticed a mistake in the points and at the request of the Germans, they finished in third place (Norway was in front of the Polish, but Bardal's jump was badly counted).
+On March 2, 2013 he won a bronze medal in the team competition with his teammates: Kamil Stoch, Dawid Kubacki, and Piotr Żyła.
+The Polish team initially took fourth place, but after re-counting the scores because of Thomas Morgenstern, who noticed a mistake in the points and at the request of the Germans, they finished in third place (The Norwegian team was initially in front of the Polish team, but Anders Bardal's jump was badly counted).

-Season 2012/2013 was the best in his career so far.
-He was in top 10 seven times.
-The season ended on the 18th place in the overall World Cup.
-At the end of the season he won the title of team and individual Polish champion in ski jumping in Wisła, Poland.
+The 2012/2013 season was the best in his career so far.
+He was in the top 10 on seven occasions.
+He ended the season in 18th place in the overall World Cup.
+At the end of the season, he won the title of team and individual Polish champion in ski jumping in Wisła, Poland.

 2016/2017

-In 2016 FIS Ski Jumping Grand Prix Kot won 5 of 10 competitions.
-He hold yellow bib for entire season and won overall.
+In 2016 FIS Ski Jumping Grand Prix, Kot won 5 of 10 competitions.
+He held the yellow bib for the entire season and won overall.

-On December 3, 2016 Polish national team including Żyła, Stoch, Kubacki and Kot won first competition in team for Poland in history.
-In Zakopane Polish team, including Stoch, Kubacki, Kot, Żyła achieved second place in team competition.
+On December 3, 2016, the Polish national team, again consisting of Żyła, Stoch, Kubacki and Kot, won their first team competition for Poland in history.
+In Zakopane, the Polish team, again consisting of Stoch, Kubacki, Kot, and Żyła, achieved second place in the team competition.
 On January 28, 2017 Poland won their second team competition in history in Willingen.
-Maciej made his first victory of FIS Ski Jumping World Cup in career on February 11, 2017.
-He won ex aequo with Peter Prevc, both achieved 260.2 points.
-Next day, he took fourth place.
+On 11 February 2017, Kot achieved his first career victory in the FIS Ski Jumping World Cup.
+He won ex aequo with Peter Prevc; both achieved 260.2 points.
+The next day, he took fourth place.

-On March 4, 2017 Polish national team, including Żyła, Kubacki, Kot and Stoch, achieved first in history title of 2017 World Champions in team event.
+On March 4, 2017, the Polish national team, again consisting of Żyła, Kubacki, Kot and Stoch, achieved their first title in the team event at the 2017 World Championships.
 They beat Norway and Austria at Salpausselkä K116 in Lahti, Finland.

 2017/2018

-On February 19, 2018 Kot and his teammates Stefan Hula, Dawid Kubacki and Kamil Stoch achieved first medal in Olympic team competition for Poland.
+On 19 February 2018, Kot and his teammates Stefan Hula, Dawid Kubacki and Kamil Stoch achieved Poland's first medal in the team event at the Olympics.
 They claimed a bronze behind Norway and Germany.